MitryDim/fleetman/README.md

               spec:
 ```

-The deployment specification includes the number of replicas (replicas)
+The **replicas** field specifies the desired number of replicas (instances) of the application that should be running in the Kubernetes cluster.
+The ability to easily scale the number of replicas up or down is one of the key benefits of using Kubernetes deployments.
+We can scale our application based on demand, ensuring that it can handle varying levels of traffic.

-Containers Informations
+## Containers Informations

 **containers** is where detailed information about the pods containers is specified.
 Each container within a pod is defined by the following block and sections